rmishgoog/gke-standalone-negs/README.md

-_Instructions to complete the exercise and to develop a deep understanding of what Standlone NEGs are and how they work with GKE, refer to the PDF file included in the repository._
+_Instructions to complete the exercise and to develop a deep understanding of what Standlone NEGs are and how they work with GKE, refer to the PDF file included in the repository, simply clone the repository and follow along the instructions provided in the PDF file._

 PDF file can be found [here](https://github.com/rmishgoog/gke-standalone-negs/blob/main/External%20Ingress%20into%20Google%20Kubernetes%20Engine%20Through%20Standalone%20NEGs.pdf).